 The ancient marble outcrops that rest at Canaan Downs on the Takaka Hill here were the site of Chetwood Forest in Lord of the Rings: An Unexpected Journey.
 Here, led by Aragon, the Hobbits fleed from Bree and the Black Riders into the forest.

 A harsh alpine environment with a stunning landscape of glaciated marble karst, Mount Owen is the place where the fellowship escaped the Mines of Moria in the Fellowship of the Ring.
-Mount Owen and Olympus are nestled in the remote back-country and can be visited during a tour with Reid Helicopters.
+Mount Owen and Olympus are nestled in the remote back-country and can be visited during a tour with Helicopters Nelson.

 South of Rivendell

 Whilst you're in the area, a visit to South of Rivendell at Mount Olympus is a must... here you can mimic the fellowship as they hid under the pinnacle rock formations from Saruman's black crows in an attempt to escape discovery.
-Mount Owen and Olympus are nestled in the remote back-country and can be visited during a tour with Reid Helicopters.
+Mount Owen and Olympus are nestled in the remote back-country and can be visited during a tour with Helicopters Nelson.

 Featuring in The Hobbit: An Unexpected Journey as Weatherhills, Kaihoka Station is the place of the destroyed farmhouse.
 Based on private land, it can only be visited on a trip with Cape Farewell Horse Treks, but is well worth the visit.